dsouzadaniel/long_tail/README.md

 # A Tale Of Two Long Tails
-:octocat:  Official Codebase :octocat:  for [A Tale Of Two Long Tails](https://arxiv.org/abs/2107.13098)
+Official :octocat: Codebase  for [A Tale Of Two Long Tails](https://arxiv.org/abs/2107.13098)

 **If you use this software, please consider citing:**